[V3C1] The Margrave's Younger Sister

 Moreover, the Seven Sages held the title of “Mage Count,” which was equivalent to the position of an imperial count.

-“The current Abyss Shaman is the third generation, twenty-three years old.
+“The current Abyss Shaman is the third generation, age 23.
 About two years ago, he lifted a curse placed on the second prince of Ridill, and the king commended him favorably.
 His mastery of curses is highly praised within the country.”

 “So, is House Albright wealthy?”